shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 All the wolves were dismissed.
 They ran over to the stairs and up to the village on the plateau.

-Ersatzica had gotten the stick back from Uncle Callustar and held it on the way back to her workshop.
-Once there, she examined the boots.
+Ersatzica held the stick on the way back to her workshop.
+There, she examined the boots.
 They were clean and shiny, save for some minor dust, just the way she left them.
 The stick… the boots… the rock… She had to find out.
 There was a good chance that it was the fisher cat, and that he was friendly.
 She had to know.

 The next day, she brought the boots with her.

-“What are bringing those for?”
+“What are you bringing those for?”
 Wryonin asked.

 Ersatzica shrugged.
 “Training.”